mantidproject/mantid/docs/source/concepts/MatrixWorkspace.rst

     if isinstance(histoWS, MatrixWorkspace):
         print(histoWS.name() + " is a " + histoWS.id() + \
-                 " and can be treated as a MatrixWorkspace")
+                 " and can be treated as a Matrix Workspace")

     print("\nFor more Matrix Workspace types")
     eventWS = CreateSampleWorkspace(WorkspaceType="Event")